"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Liquid Waste Disposal Using Sunlight To Be The Key Market Trend

-Increasing population & rapid urbanization leads to a higher need for liquid waste treatment
+An increasing population & rapid urbanization lead to a higher need for liquid waste treatment

-As the population is growing, the amount of liquid waste produced is rising which further leads to the higher necessity of liquid waste treatment systems globally.
-According to the United Nations Report, the global population is expected to reach 8.5 billion by 2030, 9.7 billion by 2050 and surpass 11 billion by 2100.
+As the population is growing, the amount of liquid waste produced is rising, which further leads to the higher necessity of liquid waste treatment systems globally.
+According to the United Nations Report, the global population is expected to reach 8.5 billion by 2030, 9.7 billion by 2050, and surpass 11 billion by 2100.
 Moreover, rapid urbanization across the world is fueling the need for wastewater treatment in urban areas.
-According to the World Health Organization (WHO), the urban population in the world is projected to grow over 1.63% and 1.44% per year during 2020-25 and 2025-30 respectively.
-According to the United Nations, by 2050 over 68% of the world’s population is expected to live in urban areas.
+According to the World Health Organization (WHO), the urban population in the world is projected to grow by 1.63% and 1.44% per year during 2020-25 and 2025-30, respectively.
+According to the United Nations, by 2050, over 68% of the world’s population is expected to live in urban areas.

 Government authorities such as the Environmental Protection Agency (EPA) imposed strict regulations on the discharge limits of pollutants in wastewater.
 For instance, the U.S. Environmental Protection Agency issued ‘Effluent Guideline’ regulations for industries under the Clean Water Act (CWA).
-The maximum contamination level allowed in discharge depends on industry type and the levels has been set as per the performance of treatment systems.
+The maximum contamination level allowed in discharge depends on industry type, and the levels have been set as per the performance of treatment systems.
 Violation of these guidelines or regulations leads to an environmental penalty.
-Environmental penalty results in case of surpassing the discharge levels, accidental or abnormal release of pollutants and failure of discharge reporting.
-Therefore, manufacturers must treat & dispose of wastewater properly which in turn is boosting the growth of the market of liquid waste management.
+Environmental penalty results in case of surpassing the discharge levels, accidental or abnormal release of pollutants, and failure of discharge reporting.
+Therefore, manufacturers must treat & dispose of wastewater properly, which in turn is boosting the growth of the market of liquid waste management.

 The high cost of liquid waste treatment

-Typically, the treatment capacity of the individual country is dependent on its income.
-In high-income countries the treatment capacity is over 70% of the wastewater production as compared to 8% in low-income countries.
+Typically, the treatment capacity of an individual country is dependent on its income.
+In high-income countries, the treatment capacity is over 70% of the wastewater production as compared to 8% in low-income countries.
 Also, in comparison with solid waste, liquid waste is difficult to collect & process.
 The liquid waste easily pollutes the land or freshwater resources.
 Therefore, it should be handled carefully.
-Moreover, over the period, liquid waste treatment plants become less efficient due to steady build-up within piping systems.
+Moreover, over the period, liquid waste treatment plants become less efficient due to a steady build-up within piping systems.

 The lack of proper infrastructure and awareness about wastewater recycling resulted in the over-exploitation of freshwater resources across many countries.
-According to United Nation Environment Program report, the demand for water will increase by 50% by 2030.
-Moreover, over 3.5 million people live in Africa, Asia and Latin America are infected with water-related diseases and more than 0.8 million people die every year due to drinking contaminated water.
-Liquid waste management can effectively release the burden on freshwater resources and can save many lives.
-Recycled wastewater can be used in the irrigation of public parks, roads, sports academies, air condition systems, private gardening, concrete mixing and others.
-In the agriculture sector, nutrient-enriched recycled water can be used to fertilize crops.
-In power generation plants, high quantity of water is needed to cool the towers.
-Recycled wastewater can fulfill this requirement and can reduce the load on high-quality water usage.
+According to the United Nations Environment Program report, the demand for water will increase by 50% by 2030.
+Moreover, over 3.5 million people in Africa, Asia, and Latin America are infected with water-related diseases, and more than 0.8 million people die every year due to drinking contaminated water.
+Liquid waste management can effectively relieve the burden on freshwater resources and save many lives.

 By Source Analysis